drflorianberger/TopicsInPhysics/book/_build/html/_sources/week4/cargo.md

 ---
 ```

 How are these rates related to the single motor rates?
-For simplicity we assume a load free case, $F=0$.
-Because the motors are independent and identical the rates add up.
+For simplicity, we assume a load-free case, $F=0$.
+Because the motors are independent and identical, the rates add up.
 The effective rate for two unbound motors to bind is

 $$
 \pi_{0} = 2\pi,